monasticacademy/nwtrace/README.md

 <--- 200 https://www.monasticacademy.org/ (5796 bytes)
 ```

+If you can run `<command>` on your shell, you can likely also run `httptap -- <command>` and view the HTTP requests made by the command, as well as their responses.

-It works by running the requested subprocess in a network namespace, and intercepting all traffic, in the spirit of a transparent proxy, but on a per-application level.
-No daemon is needed or used, and no iptables rules are created or assumed.
+It works by running the requested subprocess in a network namespace, and proxying all traffic.
+It creates a certificate authority on the fly in order to terminate TLS connections initiated by the subprocess.
+They are decrypted and then proxied to their intended destination.

+The `httptap` application is a static Go binary that runs without dependencies.
+No global modifications are made to the system; no daemon is needed or used; no iptables rules are created or assumed.
 You do not need to be the root user, nor run `httptap` in any kind of priveleged mode.

-The `httptap` application is a static Go binary that runs without dependencies.
-No modifications at all are made to the system, except within isolated, application-scoped namespaces.
-You need access to `/dev/net/tun`, which is the default on some linux systems, and can be given on others with

 ```shell
 sudo chmod a+rw /dev/net/tun